Zen-Watch/zen-watch-ifttt-cloud-functions/README.md

 ### Request for Ecosystem Proposals
 You can use this Zen.Watch IFTTT Cloud Functions pattern to build powerful recipies that save time.

 Never start from scratch.
-Write once, Reuse anytime.
+Write once, Customize, Reuse anytime.

 Some samples are given below: